All Episodes

 And that is why nothing Donald Trump says doesn't work for him.

-It doesn't matter whether it's wrong, right, whether it's got seven Pinocchios, whether it's got seven thousand Pinocchios from the Washington Post, our world is so mad that there is nothing he can say that wouldn't work for him in the present circumstances.
+Our world is so mad that there is nothing he can say that wouldn't work for him in the present circumstances.

 And George Will takes the long view here.

-And he's got in his column today, which is just merciless, uh, where he's saying that this would be the biggest setback.
+And he's got in his column today, which is just merciless, where he's saying that this would be the biggest setback.

-Uh it would be the end of the Conservative Party in America.
+It would be the end of the Conservative Party in America.

 And he says the Conservative Party, after Barry Goldwater's defeat, it won five of the next seven presidential elections.